If you snooze you do not lose

 Oak Hill Baptist Church 3036 Genesis Road Crossville, TN 38571

-Our theme for this month: “You made it!
-Now what?”
+Our theme for this month: “Live long, live well”

 God bless,